watchep/watchep.github.io/projects.markdown

 * **IPUs for Particle Tracking.**<br>
 GraphCore IPUs are designed to massively parallel multiple instructions, multiple data, and fine-grained, high-performance computing.
 The project aims to port existing tracking algorithms (traditional and/or ML-based) to IPUs and compare the computing performance with CPUs and GPUs.<br>
 Mentors: Xiangyang Ju (LBNL) and Paolo Calafiura (LBNL)
-* **Particle flow reconstruction for current and future detectors.**<br>
-Particle flow reconstruction is one example of combining low-level measurements across detectors.
-Performance is important to allow all of the inputs to be combined in a reasonable amount of time.
-The work from this project can be relevant for the ATLAS experiment or future experiments.<br>
-Mentor: Ben Nachman (SLAC)
-* **High-throughput reconstruction/simulation with batched input.**<br>
-We typically train inference models with batches of events, but we *evaluate* on single events, one at a time.
-This project would explore the possibility of batch processing on the evaluation side, providing an alternative to the parallel processing event model.<br>
-Mentor: Ben Nachman (SLAC)
 * **Vectorized particle tracking algorithms.**<br>
 Better track finding algorithms allow for a higher quantity and quality of correctly identified displaced tracks, enabling us to investigate interesting processes, such as those involving Higgs bosons and other new particle candidates.
 This project uses Line Segment Tracking inputs for GNN studies with the CMS experiment,